 The idea of such a division is to be able to densify items within the same packaging and therefore to improve the cost/m³ ratio of transported goods; up to 30% in the case of steering columns or exhaust systems.

-Here are main principles adopted by the builders to complete the process:
+Here are the main principles adopted by the builders to complete the process:

-Creating a total cost global objective that is common to the different functions and aligning each one’s objectives limit the blockages associated to diverging indicators and reduces the tension subjects.
+Creating a total cost global objective that is common to the different functions and aligning each one’s objectives limit the blockages associated with diverging indicators and reduces the tension subjects.

 The appointment of a top manager with the final decision-making power in case of blockage avoids having to recourse to the management committee continuously to decide.
 This decision-making power can even be given to the factory manager who is not only in charge of his productivity but also of the complete value chain of his vehicle.